mrspeaker/Omega500/README.md

     - render z-index
     - add individual or collection.
 - API: move traits to game object, maybe
+- API: Input should be a class, not a singleton
 - Tests: add QUnit or other testing framework.
 - Tests: write basic test suite